mspalti/iiif_dspace_workflows/README.md

 # Additional Requirements

-Creating a record with images in the `IIIF` bundle and with an IIIF `entity.type` will embed the Mirador viewer in the Angular UI and query the REST API for the manifest.
-To render images, the viewer needs to know how to request images from the image server.
+Creating a record that has images in the `IIIF` bundle and an IIIF `entity.type` embeds the Mirador viewer in the Angular UI and queries the REST API for the item manifest.
+To render images the viewer needs to know how to request images from the image server.
+For searchable items the IIIF REST endpoint needs the location of the Solr index.

 ## Image Server